mateusjunges/laravel-acl/README.md

 ```

 You can add permissions to a user using the function below,
-using as parameter an array of
-permissions slugs, permissions ids or instance of permissions model.
+using as parameter permissions slugs, permissions ids or instance of permissions model.
 Beside that, you can also combine this 3 ways, using a permission id,
 one instance of permission model and a permission slug too.
 ```php